Native Title on Redlands Coast | Redland City Council

 Council has undertaken its own assessment of these contentious properties and because the State’s initial assessment did not deal with all of Council’s land (in the claim area) and, the State was not willing to expand the scope of that initial assessment to includes all of Council’s land, Council lodged its own Non-claimant application in the Federal Court on 24/03/2022

-Council’s Non-Claimant Applications – Seeking clarity for Council owned or managed land
+Council’s Non-Claimant Applications – Seeking clarity for Council-owned or managed land

 Redland City Council filed its Non-Claimant Applications seeking clarity from the Federal Court as to whether native title has been extinguished on approximately 2500 other Council-owned or managed parcels of land.

-While native title rights are generally accepted to have been extinguished over freehold properties including residential houses and businesses when there is a valid grant of title prior to commencement of the Native Title Act (NTA), Council seeks clarity from the Federal Court about whether native title has been extinguished on Council-owned or managed sites including key parks, reserves, infrastructure, and foreshores, some of which are freehold properties, because there is not always a simple conveyance from a previous owner.
+While native title rights are generally accepted to have been extinguished over freehold properties including residential houses and businesses when there is a valid grant of title prior to the commencement of the Native Title Act (NTA), Council seeks clarity from the Federal Court about whether native title has been extinguished on Council-owned or managed sites including key parks, reserves, infrastructure, and foreshores, some of which are freehold properties, because there is not always a simple conveyance from a previous owner.
 Many of Council properties became Council properties after the commencement of the NTA and so there is potential for uncertainty.

 Council’s efforts to clarify the status of native title on its land is in no way intended to obstruct the Quandamooka applicant’s claim for recognition of their native title.
 Rather, Council seeks to clarify where native title exists by working through its list of properties within the Quandamooka Coast Claim area.